Concatapult/pult/README.md

 ### pult add react

 [React.js](https://facebook.github.io/react/) is a popular framework for building SPAs.
 Concatapult does not necessarily endorse React for all, or even most cases; many times, using React can be overkill.

+### pult add cookie-session

+Using [cookie sessions](https://github.com/expressjs/cookie-session) is a quick and easy solution for your app's sessions.
+The session is **encrypted** and stored entirely in a cookie in each user's browser, subtracting the need to set up a sessions database.

+## Built-in Generators

+Sometimes you need to generate your own quick configuration for your own project.
+In that case you can use:

+    pult g config